 Lastly, you’ll want to freshen up any areas of your home that are in dire need.
 It’s normal for things, such as flooring or paint, to wear over time.
 Keep your home looking fresh so that your renters want to do their part to keep it looking its best as well.

 The exterior of your home is just as important as the interior when it comes to keeping it looking fresh.
 Make sure you do a thorough walkthrough of the landscaping and touch up whatever you need to in the front and back of your home.

 By following these simple steps, you can make sure your home is rent ready in no time at all.
-It’s essential to present your home in the best possible condition for new tenants to know what the house should look like upon their moving out.
+It’s essential to present your home in the best possible condition for new residents to know what the house should look like upon their moving out.
 Otherwise, they might risk losing part, if not all, of their deposit.